Aikatsu!: Films

-An Aikatsu Planet! film, Aikatsu Planet!
-The Movie, double-billed with the 25-minute short film version of the fourth film, Aikatsu!
-10th Story ~Starway to the Future~, was released on July 15, 2022. and in the same date, it was announced that the feature film version of Starway to the Future is in development. in November 2, the release date for the film was slated for January 20, 2023.
+Aikatsu!
+10th Story: Starway to the Future, was released on July 15, 2022.

+Aikatsu!
+Memorial Stage ~Shining Unit Cup~, was released on June 20, 2025.

+Aikatsu! x PriPara the Movie: A Miracle Encounter!, was released on October 10, 2025.

 Drama CD

 A Drama CD, Aikatsu!
-Great Starmiya Ichigo Festival: After-party Special!, was released alongside with Aikatsu!
+Great Starmiya Ichigo Festival: After-party Special!, was released alongside Aikatsu!
 The Movie.

 Music

 The series contains a variety of theme songs and insert songs.
-Many of the songs are composed and arranged by monaca, and performed by members of the Japanese idol group STAR☆ANIS or AIKATSU☆STARS! who provide the singing voices for the characters.
-Some of the insert songs are the theme songs but sung by different members from the opening or closing.
-The songs have been compiled into several albums and performed in several live concerts.
+Many of the songs are composed and arranged by Monoca, and performed by members of the Japanese idol group Star Anis and Aikatsu Stars who provide the singing voices for the characters.